Anshul619/HLD-System-Designs/src/2_AWSComponents/5_MessageBrokerServices/AmazonSQS.md

 - 120,000 for a standard queue
 - 20,000 for a FIFO queue

-* [Messages are inflight](https://aws.amazon.com/premiumsupport/knowledge-center/sqs-message-backlog/) after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.
+Note - [Messages are inflight](https://aws.amazon.com/premiumsupport/knowledge-center/sqs-message-backlog/) after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.

 ## Queue types